Assistant or Associate Professor of Biology

 sattlercollege.org/about.
 Many of Sattler College’s students have experiences as religious minorities within American society.
 Women and candidates whose own backgrounds as social minorities will help them teach such students effectively are encouraged to apply.

-The position is full-time, with full benefits, commencing in the summer of 2019.
+The position is full-time, with full benefits, commencing in the Fall 2020.

 Boston, Massachusetts, United States